skyfox69/jsapi/README.md

 - `:items` - See [The items option](#the-items-option).
 - `:format` - See [The format option](#the-format-option).
 - `:locale` - The locale used when rendering the response.
+- `:title` - The title of the response.
 - `:description` - A description of the response.
 - `:example` - See [Defining examples](#defining-examples).
 - `:deprecated` - Specifies whether or not the response is deprecated.